leah-massey/Supply-Chain-Project/src/resources/UserStories.md

 - When a user queries the domain for the direct suppliers
 - Then assert that reply [ZS455, ZS456]

-Test: [O] has no direct suppliers
+Test: [O] has no direct suppliers but some indirect
 - Somehow create scenario that : when domain tries to look up company for ZU123 it gets back ZC789
 - Somehow create scenario that : When domain tries to look up suppliers for ZC789 it gets back a supply chain that includes no direct suppliers
 - When a user queries the domain for the direct suppliers
 - Then assert that reply []

-Test: no direct suppliers but some indirect
-- Somehow create scenario that : when domain tries to look up company for ZU123 it gets back ZC789
-- Somehow create scenario that : When domain tries to look up suppliers for ZC789 it gets back a supply chain that includes no direct suppliers
+### Tests for UserRepoJson
+Test: [O] to which [U] belongs is returned as a string
-- When a user queries the domain for the direct suppliers
+- When the domain queries the userRepo for the [O] of "ZC321"
-- Then assert that reply []
+- Then assert that reply "ZU456"

-Test: no repeats in direct suppliers list
-- Somehow create scenario that : when domain tries to look up company for ZU123 it gets back ZC789
-- Somehow create scenario that : When domain tries to look up suppliers for ZC789 it gets back a supply chain that includes direct suppliers (ZS456, ZS111, ZS222)
+Test: an unrecognised user returns null
-- When a user queries the domain for the direct suppliers
+- When the domain queries the userRepo with an invalid [U] "ZU450"
-- Then assert there are no repeats in the reply ([ZS456, ZS111, ZS222])
+- Then assert that reply is null